petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs/reactjs-app/README.md

 ```

 # Exersise 1
+Fix the Wheels buttons.
+Code marked as 'Exersise 1' in the TeslaWheels.js, should be fixed.

+# Exersise 2
 Create the TeslaNotice.js component.
-All code which is marked as 'Exersise 1' in the TeslaBattery.js, should be placed in the TeslaNotice.js.
+All code marked as 'Exersise 2' in the TeslaBattery.js, should be placed in the TeslaNotice.js.
 See the Header.js component.

-# Exersise 2
+# Exersise 3
 Create the TeslaStats.js component.
-All code which is marked as 'Exersise 2' in the TeslaBattery.js, should be placed in the TeslaStats.js.
+All code marked as 'Exersise 3' in the TeslaBattery.js, should be placed in the TeslaStats.js.
 Use 'carstats' as input property!

 # Exersise 3